realworldocaml/book/en/foreign-function-interface.md

 end
 ```

-The array functions are similar to the standard library `Array` module.
-The
+The array functions are similar to the standard library `Array` module, except
+that they represent flat C arrays instead of OCaml ones.
+The conversion
-conversion between arrays and lists involves reallocating the values, and can
+between arrays and lists still requires copying the values, and can be
-be expensive for very large data structures.
-Notice that you can also convert
+expensive for large data structures.
+Notice that you can also convert an array
-an array into a `ptr` pointer to the head of buffer, which can be useful if you
+into a `ptr` pointer to the head of buffer, which can be useful if you need to
-need to pass the pointer and size arguments separately to a C function.
+pass the pointer and size arguments separately to a C function.

 Structures in C can contain a mixture of types, and, like OCaml records, their
 order is significant.
-The `Ffi.C.Type.Struct` module defines combinators to make
+The `Ffi.C.Type.Struct` module defines combinators to
-this as easy as arrays and basic types.
-Let's start with an example by binding
+make this definition as easy basic types were.
+Let's look at an with an
-some time-related UNIX functions.
+example by binding some time-related UNIX functions that use C structures
+in their interface.

 ### Example: binding UNIX date functions